nixworks/public/news/2016/10/9/README.md

 ##### Israeli-Palestinian conflict (2015-present)
 ### [A shooting takes place in Jerusalem that kills two people, including a police officer, injuring six others.
 The attack was carried out by a Palestinian gunman who opened fire from a vehicle on people waiting at a train station and then the nearby police headquarters in Jerusalem.
 Israeli police kill the gunman. ](/news/2016/10/9/a-shooting-takes-place-in-jerusalem-that-kills-two-people-including-a-police-officer-injuring-six-others-the-attack-was-carried-out-by-a.md)
-_Context: Jerusalem, shooting, Israeli-Palestinian conflict (2015-present), Palestinians, Israeli police_
+_Context: Jerusalem, Israeli police, shooting, Palestinians, Israeli-Palestinian conflict (2015-present)_

 ##### Yemeni Crisis (2011-present)
 ### [The United States Navy's destroyer USS "Mason" comes under missile attack in the Red Sea, off the coast of Yemen.
 The two missiles, fired from Yemeni territory controlled by Iranian-backed Houthis, impacted the water well before reaching the ship, according to Pentagon spokesman Captain Jeff Davis. ](/news/2016/10/9/the-united-states-navy-s-destroyer-uss-mason-comes-under-missile-attack-in-the-red-sea-off-the-coast-of-yemen-the-two-missiles-fired-fr.md)